thimira007/alphavantage-test-automation/README.md

 ```
 npx cypress run --env envFile=stage,apikey="demo"
 ```
-- When executing the tests we can use the capabilities of [@cypress/grep](https://www.npmjs.com/package/@cypress/grep) library making it easier to filter specs using various possibilities (There are lot of combinations we could use, please refer the library for more details)
+- When executing tests you can utilize the [@cypress/grep](https://www.npmjs.com/package/@cypress/grep) library to efficiently filter the test cases.
+This library offers various filtering options to tailor test execution according to your needs.
+For detailed usage and combinations, please refer to the library documentation.
 ```
 npx cypress run --env envFile=stage,grepTags="@smoke"
 npx cypress run --env envFile=stage,grep="Test-1.6"
 ```
 ## How to run the Tests in CI
 - `cypress_tests.yml` file is implemented as a manual trigger.
 Users are able to execute this workflow in Github Actions providing the required information
-  - Branch - required branch to execute the tests from (default is `main`)
+  - Branch - Required branch to execute the tests from (default is `main`)
   - Test type - Required test tags to execute (default is set as `@smoke`)
   - Environment - Required environment to execute the tests (default is set as `stage`)
  <img width="1492" alt="image" src="https://github.com/user-attachments/assets/0ec67ddf-e067-4735-9aea-b13a02409bca">